bootique/bootique-swagger/README.md

 </dependency>
 ```

-To view the model from the same app (e.g. the one added via `bootique-swagger-openapi` as described above), add the
+To view the spec from the same app (e.g. the one added via `bootique-swagger-openapi` as described above), add the
 relative path of the model resource to the app configuration:
 ```yml
 swaggerui:
   specPath: openapi.json
 ```
-To view the model from another app, configure model public URL like this:
+To view the spec from another app, configure model public URL like this:
 ```yml
 swaggerui:
   specUrl: https://example.org/path/to/openapi.json